NETWORK

 WORKING GROUPS

-- Open bibliometric data (Dr. Miloš Jovanović, Fraunhofer INT; Dr. Christian Boulanger, MPG LHLT)
+- Open Data (Dr. Miloš Jovanović, Fraunhofer INT; Dr. Christian Boulanger, MPG LHLT)

 SUMMER SCHOOL (esss)